Connecting Kingston over the Cataraqui River

 This rendering represents a draft concept still being refined.
 More images will be available once the final design has been complete.

-New video on early work activity
+Update on early work activities

-Early work activity
+Update on work activity

 - Archaeological field investigations – Studies were done as part of the requirement to investigate any potential archaeological items in the area.
 Several tests were taken and nothing of archaeological significance was encountered.
 A report will be sent to the Ministry of Tourism, Culture and Sport recommending that no further archaeological investigation is needed.